What type of records does the County Clerk keep?

 Yes.
 Anyone can use the public computers in our custody.
 These records can also be viewed from a home or office computer with internet access.
-The Record Room is open from 8:30 A.M. to 5:00 P.M.
-Monday, Tuesday, Thursday and Friday and from 8:30 A.M to 7:00 P.M. on Wednesday.
+The Record Room is open from 8:30 AM to 5:00 PM Monday through Friday.
 You may call (518) 295-8316 with your questions.
 The Record Room is closed on Saturdays, Sundays and most holidays.

 How can I find my Deed or locate the mortgage on my house?